Find out how to dress your kids for playing in the snow.

 Here are some tips for how to dress kids for playing in the snow, with my number one tip for keeping them warm!

 This post contains affiliate links, for which I may earn a small commission at no extra cost to you.
-Thank you!

 How to Keep Kids Warm and Dry When They’re Playing in the Snow

 When my kids want to play in the snow, I dress them in multiple layers.
 Not too many so that they get too hot or can’t move, but just enough that they stay warm and don’t get too wet.

 It all starts with the first layer:footsie pajamas!